stackhpc/ansible-collection-openstack/roles/os_projects/README.md

 ==================

-This role can be used to register projects, users and related resources in OpenStack using the os\_\* modules.
+This role can be used to register projects, users and related resources in OpenStack using the `openstack.cloud` modules.

 Requirements
 ------------

-The OpenStack keystone API should be accessible from the target host.
+The OpenStack Keystone API should be accessible from the target host.

 Role Variables
 --------------